 Issues in Ethics Statements: Definition

-From time to time, the Board of Ethics determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
-Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
-They illustrate the Code of Ethics and are intended to promote thoughtful consideration of ethical issues.
-They may assist members and certificate holders to engage in self-guided ethical decision making.
+Code of Ethics (2016) (hereinafter, the "Code") and are intended to promote thoughtful consideration of ethical issues.
+They may assist members and certificate holders in engaging in self-guided ethical decision making.
 These statements do not absolutely prohibit or require specified activity.
 The facts and circumstances surrounding a matter of concern will determine whether the activity is ethical.

 Principle of Ethics II